 What Can You Do With a Medical Assistant Certificate from College?

 With a medical assistant certificate from college, you can work in the health field and assist medical professionals.
 A graduate medical assistant certificate may increase your earning potential because it allows you to take a more advanced certification examination.
-The Bureau of Labor Statistics (BLS) shows that the job outlook for medical assistants is set to grow by 18 percent.
+The Bureau of Labor Statistics (BLS) shows that employment of medical assistants is projected to grow 12 percent over the next decade.15

 Best Medical Assistant Jobs and Careers With a Certificate